JAlbertMoody/DisplayTweets-Firestore-React/README.md

-#Tweets-Firestore-React
+# Tweets-Firestore-React
-A repo for rendering tweets in the browser from a Firestore collection with ReactJS.
+A repo for rendering sorted tweets in the browser from a Firestore collection with ReactJS.

 LIVE DEMO: https://dadsaysjokes.netlify.app/
 tweets from: https://twitter.com/baddadjokes